Marissapy/marissapy.github.io/_pages/about.md

 I value the integration of computational analysis and experimental validation in biological research.
 My approach emphasizes using data-driven methods to guide hypothesis generation and experimental design, particularly in the context of aging and environmental health.

 ## Looking Ahead

-I am currently seeking Ph.D. opportunities related to aging biology, computational biology, or translational medicine.
+I am currently seeking Ph.D. opportunities related to aging biology/cell biology/computational biology.
 I hope to contribute to a better understanding of the mechanisms underlying aging and to the development of effective interventions that promote long-term health.
 ---